Rates Spark: US payroll revisions could challenge recovered sentiment

 Risk sentiment recovered from turmoil but remains fragile

-With inflation slowly converging to target, financial markets are increasingly sensitive to recession concerns, and thus a downward revision of job numbers could bring about another risk-off episode.
+With inflation slowly converging to target, financial markets are increasingly sensitive to recession concerns, and a downward revision of job numbers could therefore bring about another risk-off episode.
 Remember that previous payroll disappointment helped trigger the turmoil just a few weeks ago.

-If the payrolls revision does not bring about a sharp negative surprise, the upside to bond yields may be limited, and thus the risk seems asymmetric.
+If the payrolls revision does not bring about a sharp negative surprise, the upside to bond yields may be limited, and the risk therefore seems asymmetric.
 Risk sentiment has recovered already, so there is little gain from a further improvement there.
-A stronger number would also not change much to the Federal Reserve’s easing trajectory as the latest job data is already hinting at a cooling labour market.
+A stronger number would also not change much of the Federal Reserve’s easing trajectory as the latest job data is already hinting at a cooling labour market.

-We continue to maintain a bias for duration and steeper curves, also as we go into today's releases.
+We continue to maintain a bias for duration and steeper curves, and also as we go into today's releases.
 The broader economic backdrop is one of slowing economic growth and the start of a cutting cycle.
-A weaker jobs number could accelerate the front end down due to recession risk concerns, whilst the back end should also go somewhat lower as risk sentiment weakens again.
+A weaker jobs number could accelerate the front end down due to recession risk concerns, while the back end should also go somewhat lower as risk sentiment weakens again.
 Bund yields are likely to follow as little data from the eurozone is there to drive the direction.

 Today's data and market views